View Print Version

 Plant protection involves treating healthy plants before they become diseased, and disease prevention is essential to preserving fruit quality.
 Monitor trees for signs of disease throughout the year.
 Integrated pest management (IPM), is a multi-tactic approach to managing, among other pests, plant diseases.
 Disease management techniques include cultural, biological, and chemical methods, and allowing low, non-damaging levels of a problem.
 Chemical or biological methods can be used to control insects that cause diseases (examples: sooty molds caused by secretions from aphids and pear psylla).
 Cultural sanitation methods include pruning out infected twigs and limbs, removing and destroying the debris (examples:, burning or composting) so it won’t re-inoculate the trees.

 Chemical protection is one of the main control methods for bacterial and fungal diseases.
 Treat severe infestations during the growing season.
 Spray treatments are applied during the dormant season to inhibit disease colonies.
 Orchard sanitation, pruning and quickly destroying debris from diseased tree tissue is important to prevent the spread of the pathogens throughout the tree and to other trees in the orchard.
 It is recommended to remove and destroy the debris from fire blight pruning.
-Federal and state plant quarantine regulations require the control of tree fruit diseases for fruit destined for export to foreign countries (e.g. Manchurian crab apple fungal diseases and exports to China) See the 2016 WSU Crop protection guide for tree fruits in Washington here.
+Federal and state plant quarantine regulations require the control of tree fruit diseases for fruit destined for export to foreign countries (e.g. Manchurian crab apple fungal diseases and exports to China) See the WSU Crop Protection Guide for Tree Fruit for tree fruits in Washington here.

 Always read labels, and follow the state or extension recommendations.